Commonwealth of Independent States: CIS Charter

-On 22 January 1993, the Charter (Statutes) of the CIS were signed, setting up the different institutions of the CIS, their functions, the rules and statutes of the CIS.
-The Charter also defined that all countries have ratified the Agreement on the Establishment of the CIS and its relevant (Alma-Ata) Protocol would be considered to be founding states of the CIS, as well as those only countries ratifying the Charter would be considered to be member states of the CIS (art.
+On 22 January 1993, the Charter (Statutes) of the CIS was signed, setting up the different institutions of the CIS, their functions, and the rules and statutes of the CIS.
+The Charter also defined that all countries that have ratified the Agreement on the Establishment of the CIS and its relevant (Alma-Ata) Protocol would be considered to be founding states of the CIS, with only those countries ratifying the Charter being considered to be member states of the CIS (art.
 7).
 Other states can participate as associate members or observers if accepted as such by a decision of the Council of Heads of State to the CIS (art.
 8).

-All the founding states apart from Ukraine and Turkmenistan ratified the Charter of the CIS and became member states of it.
-Nevertheless, Ukraine and Turkmenistan kept participating in the CIS, without being its members.
+All the founding states, apart from Ukraine and Turkmenistan, ratified the Charter of the CIS and became member states of it.
+Nevertheless, Ukraine and Turkmenistan kept participating in the CIS, without being member states of it.
+Turkmenistan became an associate member of the CIS in August 2005.
+Georgia left the CIS altogether in 2009 and Ukraine stopped participating in 2018.

-General Secretary
+General secretary

-Between 1991 and 2009, the work of CIS was coordinated by the General Secretary.
+The work of CIS is coordinated by the general secretary.

 Interparliamentary Assembly

 The Interparliamentary Assembly was established on 27 March 1992 in Kazakhstan.
-On 26 May 1995 CIS leaders signed the Convention on the Interparliamentary Assembly of Member Nations of the Commonwealth of Independent States eventually ratified by nine parliaments.
-Under the terms of the convention, the IPA was invested with international legitimacy and is housed in the Tauride Palace in St Petersburg and acts as the consultative parliamentary wing of the CIS created to discuss problems of parliamentary cooperation and reviews draft documents of common interest and passes model laws to the national legislatures in the CIS (as well as recommendations) for their use in the preparation of new laws and amendments to existing legislation too which have been adopted by more than 130 documents that ensure the convergence of laws in the CIS to the national legislation.
+On 26 May 1995, the CIS leaders signed the Convention on the Interparliamentary Assembly of Member Nations of the Commonwealth of Independent States eventually ratified by nine parliaments; the only CIS member not signing was Georgia.
+Under the terms of the convention, the InterParliamentary Assembly (IPA) was invested with international legitimacy.

+It is housed in the Tauride Palace in St Petersburg and acts as the consultative parliamentary wing of the CIS, created to discuss problems of parliamentary cooperation, review draft documents of common interest, and pass model laws to the national legislatures in the CIS (as well as recommendations) for their use in the preparation of new laws and amendments to existing legislation.
+More than 130 documents have been adopted that ensure the convergence of laws in the CIS at the level of national legislation.
 The Assembly is actively involved in the development of integration processes in the CIS and also sends observers to the national elections.
 The Assembly held its 32nd Plenary meeting in Saint Petersburg on 14 May 2009.